robertsdotpm/robertsdotpm.github.io/articles/p2pd/README.md

 Libp2p is currently the most popular library for peer-to-peer networking.
 There are implementations of Libp2p in many languages and the Go version appears to be the most complete.
 A question I see arising is 'how does P2PD compare to Libp2p?'
 I won't write a full essay here but here are the cliff notes.
 Feel free to skip this section if you don't know about Libp2p.

 <details>
-<summary>Show comparison</summary>
+<summary>Show Libp2p comparison</summary>

 1. **Libp2p's implementation of TCP hole punching is poor** and will result in lower success for direct connections.
 The reason for this is it's NAT enumeration code doesn't account for a basic range of NAT behaviours used by routers.
 Furthermore, there appears to be no way for nodes to synchronise hole punching which will result in higher failure rates for low latency connections.
 2. **Libp2p's address format has insufficient detail for common scenarios.** For example, if someone hosts a server in the same LAN, a Libp2p address cannot identify that server.
 Should a server's port be closed -- the address provides no information on a node's NAT details to help with NAT traversal.
 3. **Libp2p reinvents the wheel for common protocols.** Libp2p uses custom protocols for address lookup, signalling, and relaying.
 Consequently, they cannot take advantage of public infrastructure or the open source software that already exists.
 All of Libp2p's custom protocols have established alternatives: STUN, MQTT, and TURN.
 4. **Libp2p glosses over network interface management.** As Libp2p nodes were not designed with multiple interfaces in mind they are not able to outright use alternative NICs that may have more favourable NAT configurations for peer-to-peer networking.
 5. **Libp2p seems to have a weak culture around testing.** Libp2p has a small number of unit tests and seems to have virtually no infrastructure in place for live testing.
 Networking code needs to interact with real systems to know it works.
-So running your own echo servers; protocol test nodes; debug servers, and so on; is part of the process.
+So running your own echo servers; test nodes; is important.

 TL; DR: It seems that every aspect of Libp2p that ought to not have been over-engineered -- has been -- while the things that would have benefited from added attention (like a robust address format and NAT traversal techniques) have been the most neglected.
-I am not a fan of Libp2p and think many of it's approaches show a poor understanding of networking.
+I think many of Libp2p's approaches show a poor understanding of networking.
 </details>

 # Support for other languages?

 P2PD is written in Python and targets Python version 3.6 or higher (3.5 and higher on non-Windows.)
 It supports most platforms.
 But what about other languages?
 Is it possible to use P2PD from languages that aren't Python?
 What I came up with was a special REST server for doing P2P networking.
 The server let's you lookup information on your interfaces, make peer-to-peer connections, push/pull/pub/sub, and more.
-Everything you would need to do P2P direct connections from other languages well.

 More details on that here: https://p2pd.readthedocs.io/en/latest/rest_api.html

 I think it would be possible to use APE's cross-platform build of Python to have a distribution of P2PD that could easily be packaged for any device.
 You would then only have to execute a file and point your code at an API and the library would do the rest.
-For software that needed even more control over sockets -- I think it would be possible to share sockets with another process.
+For software that needed even more control over sockets I think it would be possible to share sockets with another process.

 # Outro